andras-simonyi/citeproc-org/README.md

 pandoc, if no locator term is used but a number is present then “page” is assumed.

-If there are more cites in a cite link then their associated locators and pre/post texts can be specified by using semicolons as separators.
+If there are more than one cites in a cite link then their associated locators and pre/post texts can be specified by using semicolons as separators.
 For instance, the link

     [[cite:Tarski-1965,Gödel-1931][p.
 45;see also p.
 53]]